Likes UP: Social Media Marketing Dictionary 120 Terms to Know

 Timeline – Timeline is the new Facebook format for personal profiles.
 It is essentially a digital scrapbook of a user’s life, displaying their profile in an actual timeline format so they can see at exactly what point in time something a story occurred.

-Example: https://likesup.com/likes-up-facebook-timeline-deadline-dec-28-2011/
+Example: http://likesup.com/likes-up-facebook-timeline-deadline-dec-28-2011/

 Twitter – Twitter is a platform that allows users to share 140-character-long messages publicly.
 User can “follow” each other as a way of subscribing to each others’ messages.
 Additionally, users can use the @username (example @sherrrierose or @likesup) command to direct a message toward another Twitter user.
 Example: http://twitter.com/sherrierose, http://twitter.com/likesup